visgl/loaders.gl/docs/arrowjs/upgrade-guide.md

 ## Upgrading to v6.0 and earlier

-Unfortunately we don't have any release notes for these releases.
+Unfortunately we don't have any notes for these releases.